 - An episode of Phineas and Ferb sees Doofenshmirtz put in charge of Danville for the day by his brother in order to take the blame for a supervillain presently on the loose.

 - On Futurama, Zapp's incompetence causes the space cruise ship Titanic to get sucked into a black hole, and while everyone is evacuating, declares that a captain should go down with his ship.
 He then promotes Kif to captain and flees.

-- During World War One the German Supreme High Command ran the country as a virtual military dictatorship.
-On realising the war was lost however, they handed over power to a civilian government which was forced to agree to the unpopular terms of the Treaty of Versailles.
-Hindenberg and Lundendorf then promoted the idea of an undefeated Germany being stabbed in the back by those same civilians, a myth eagerly taken up by the Nazis.
+- During World War One the German Supreme High Command basically took over the country as a military dictatorship, with a two-to-four-man Junta based around Generals Hindenburg and Ludendorf serving as the country's de facto leadership.
+On realizing that the war was lost, however, they handed over power to a civilian government which was forced to agree to the unpopular terms of the Treaty of Versailles.
+Hindenburg & Ludendorff then promoted the idea that an undefeated Germany had been stabbed in the back by those same civilians, a myth eagerly taken up by the Nazis.